 As you read through this PDS, you will notice that some words are in italics.
-These words have a particular meaning which can be found in chapter 8.
+These words have a particular meaning which can be found in chapter 8, comprising the defined term in bold followed by the definitional wording.

 As you would expect in an insurance document, you'll also find quite a few medical terms.
 These are explained in chapter 7.